mrwhale/smart-sprinklers-php/README.md

 You can head over to forecast.io to signup to get a API key (for free!) to use with this project

+##Usage
+make sure you have php cli and php curl installed

+`sudo apt-get install php5-curl php5-cli`

+that will also install a few other bits and bobs like php common

+Download this project, edit sprinklers.php to include your info (api key, location, IP of valve controller) and add to cron to run at the times you want

+I will add more info about hardware setup soon